 In addition, data revealed that, over the last decade, Latino businesses showed a 300% higher growth rate than the national average.
 Between 2007 and 2015, U.S. firms grew by about 20.2%, but Latino businesses grew at an impressive 43% rate.
 That makes these businesses the fastest-growing sector of the entire American economy.

 In collaboration with the Latino Business Action Network, SLEI has generated a comprehensive database of more than 1.3 million Latino-owned businesses throughout the nation.
 While these Latino companies are located all over the country, the vast majority — 75%, in fact — are located in non-Latino neighborhoods.
-And while only 2% of Latino-owned businesses earn more than $1 million annually, they have undeniable and unprecedented growth potential.
+And while only 2% of Latino-owned businesses are million-dollar businesses, they have undeniable and unprecedented growth potential.

 This potential could mean big things for our economy.
 While some Trump supporters may have the idea that immigrants contribute very little to our society but take a lot away, this data shows that the opposite is true.
 Since the role of immigrants on the American economy has been a main focus of presidential policy in 2017, this research could not have come at a better time.

 To that end, the Stanford Graduate School of Business and the Stanford Latino Entrepreneurship Initiative recently hosted an event to present and discuss these findings with business leaders.
 Top-level CEOs, industry experts, and academic specialists from Stanford University and Stanford Graduate School of Business spoke on the current state of Latino entrepreneurship in America.